mit-quest/nuclear-core-design/README.md

 The purpose of the BWR6x6 Environment is to serve as an optimization test for a true nuclear core design problem.
 See a detailed description of the environment and how to create a configuration file to run agents in it [here](bwr6x6env/README.md).

+### Casmo10x10 Environment

+The purpose of the Casmo10x10 Environment is to serve as an optimization test for a large scale nuclear core design problem.
+There are no specific gym paramaters to control.

 ## Visualization:
 After running one of the tune script you can run `tensorboard --logdir=results` in another window to visualize training in your browser.